simonbws/DataAnalysisBS/README.md

-# WebScraping using Python, Beautiful Soup and the necessary data analysis libraries.
+# WebScraping and analyze Disney movies using Python, Beautiful Soup and the necessary data analysis libraries.